Rocco Perri: Criminal operations

 One report estimates that in the mid-1920s, Perri and Starkman were generating C$1 million per year through criminal endeavours and had a hundred employees.
 In that era, Perri was a "big spender" and the couple lived an opulent lifestyle.
 Nonetheless, Perri paid only $13.30 in income tax based on employment as a macaroni salesman and his "export/mailorder" business in 1926; Starkman, who claimed to be supporting him, paid $96.43.
 At about that time, some reports indicated that she had between $500,000 and one million in deposits at various banks.
 That same year, Perri faced criminal charges in the death of 17 people who died after drinking illegal liquor, but was acquitted of the charges.
+When Perri turned himself in to face the manslaughter charges in Hamilton on July 31, 1926, it was the biggest news story in the American and Canadian newspapers that day.
+Even the United States president Calvin Coolidge spoke about Perri's arrest at a press conference at the White House, which he used as evidence that the Canadian authorities were trying to stop bootlegging into the United States.
+A woman involved in bootlegging, Mildred Cooney Sterling, told an undercover policeman on August 26, 1926: "No one would ever dare to go against Rocco Perri.
+He is entirely too powerful".
+About the tainted alcohol that had caused the deaths of 45 people in Ontario and New York state, she added that Perri had smuggled in the toxic alcohol, but he "...would under all circumstances, prevent the poison liquor from coming in...Rocco Perri and other millionaire rum-runners do not have to handle poisonous liquor because they can make more money with less trouble by handling the straight goods".
+On 13 January 1927, Perri was acquitted when the Crown was unable to establish that he was aware that the alcohol was tainted.